Copenhagen November 25-26, 2025

 Rebuilding Europe’s manufacturing capacity is essential for scaling up and creating global tech champions.
 This session will explore how investing in advanced manufacturing capabilities and talent can support the growth of European scaleups in key industries like green tech and semiconductors.
 Panelists will discuss strategies to enhance production competences, close critical gaps in manufacturing expertise, and align industrial policy with the needs of scaling firms.
 By fostering world-class manufacturing ecosystems, Europe can strengthen its position as a global leader in innovation and technology.

-• Ulrik Hedegaard Brorson, Group Vice President of Advanced Manufacturing Engineering, Grundfos Holding A/S, and Chairman, Manufacturing Academy of Denmark (MADE )
+• Ulrik Hedegaard Brorson, Group Vice President of Advanced Manufacturing Engineering, Grundfos Holding A/S, and Chairman, Manufacturing Academy of Denmark (MADE) (Ulrik Hedegaard Brorson bio)

 Moderator